DaveMDS/python-efl/doc/elementary/genlist.rst

 spaces in the data fields.
 For the default genlist item theme, we have **one** text part (``elm.text``), **two** content parts (``elm.swallow.icon`` and ``elm.swallow.end``) and **no** state parts.

-A genlist item may be at one of several styles.
-Elementary provides one by default - "default", but this can be extended by system or application custom themes/overlays/extensions (see :py:mod:`themes<efl.elementary.theme>`) for more details).

 Editing and Navigating